Parole is integral in the NSW Criminal Justice System. It is administered by the NSW State Parole Authority which involves five officials:

 If a prisoner is released at the end of their sentence without a period of parole, there are no conditions or supervisions attached to their release.
-When a court hands down a sentence of imprisonment greater than 6 months, it must fix a Non-Parole period, followed by an additional period known as Parole which is usually a term not exceeding one third of the non-parole period in the absence of “special circumstances”.
+When a court hands down a sentence of imprisonment greater than six months, it must fix a non-parole period, followed by an additional period known as parole which is usually a term not exceeding one third of the non-parole period in the absence of “special circumstances”.

 There are two types of Parole.